braziljs/eloquente-javascript/chapters/09-expressoes-regulares.md

 // → Fri Feb 21 2014 00:00:00 GMT-0300 (BRT)
 ```

-## Word and string boundaries
 ## Limites de palavra e _string_

-The findDate function above will also happily extract a date from a string like "100/1/30000"—a match may happen anywhere in the string, so in this case it’ll just start at the second character and end at the one-but-last.
 A função _buscaData_ acima irá extrair facilmente a data de um etxto como "100/1/30000", um resultado pode acontecer em qualquer lugar da _string_ fornecida, então, nesse caso , vai encontrar no segundo caractere e terminar no último

-If we want to enforce that the match must span the whole string, we can add the markers ‘^’ and ‘$’.
-The first matches the start of the input string, and the second the end.
-So /^\d+$/ matches a string consisting only of one or more digits, /^!/ matches any string that starts with an exclamation sign, and /x^/ does not match anything (the start of a string can not be after a character).
 Se quisermos nos assegurar que a busca seja em todo o texto, podemos adicionar os marcadores  "^" e "$".
 O primeiro acha o início da _string_ fornecida e o segundo o final dela.
 Então /^\d+$/ encontra apenas em uma string feita de um ou mais dígitos, /^!/ encontra qualquer _string_ que começa com sinal de exclamação e /x^/ não acha nada (o início de uma string não pode ser depois de um caractere).

-If, on the other hand, we just want to make sure the date starts and ends on a word boundary, we can use the marker \b.
-A word boundary is a point that has a word character on one side, and a non-word character on the other.
 SE, por outro lado, queremos ter certeza que a data inicia e termina no limite da palavra, usamos o marcador \b.
 Um limite de palavra é um ponto onde existe um caracter de um lado e um caracter que não seja de palavra de outro.

 ```